FB

 Bolts are named by their size, head type, thread pitch and finish.
 For instance, an English bolt designation might be: 1/2″-20 HCS Gr5 in Zinc.
 For this example, the 1/2″ is the nominal bolt outside diameter (in inches).
 The actual diameter of the threads will be less than that, and the shank (unthreaded portion if it has it) will be very close to this diameter.
 The -20 in the name is the threads per inch.

 In the name, sometimes letters appear or sometimes the words are spelled out.
 In this case HCS = Hex Cap Screw, which means it has a hex head.
 Others like SHCS = Socket Head Cap Screw or FHS = Flat Head Socket or BH = Button Head or PHP = Pan Head Phillips, sometimes appear.
-If you’re not positive, it’s best to skip the letters and just use the words to avoid confusion.
+If you are not positive, it is best to skip the letters and just use the words to avoid confusion.

-The bolt grade, Gr5 (from the example above), is often left out of the name, but is needed to define the bolt.
+The bolt Grade, Gr5 (from the example above), is often left out of the name, but is needed to define the bolt.
 In this case, Gr5 is Grade 5.
 This is important because it says the material and defines the strength.
 Not all bolts have grades.
-Some materials like SS (Stainless Steel), or Brass, or plastic, and others don’t have grades like steel.
+Some materials like SS (Stainless Steel), or Brass, or plastic, and others do not have grades like steel.
 Yet, they do come in different variations and strengths.
-Stainless Steel, for instance, has many types, but they don’t have a “grade” like above.
+Stainless Steel, for instance, has many types, but they do not have a “Grade” like above.

 Finally, the finish.
-In our example it’s Zinc.
+In our example it is Zinc.

 For defining what bolts you need, include all the options so you get what you want.
-Sometimes it doesn’t matter, like finish, for instance.
-That’s OK.
+Sometimes it does not matter, like finish, for instance.
+That is OK.

 How to Choose Your Bolts